 Their souls which should be in a holy state are roaming around a dull darkness.

 In all these cases, the parties somehow disrespected Nito and his kingdom of the dead, and all were afforded the same retribution.
 Item descriptions consistently convey that these impudent invaders will never enjoy the ultimate peace of eternal rest, instead kept reanimated as additional guardians for the Crypt.
 Some souls are allowed to keep their decaying cadavers; others are left to take form as disembodied ghosts.
 No matter the circumstance, however, they all suffer as constant slaves to the grave wardens’ will.
-We would presumably share the same fate for our similar transgressions against the will of the dead, if not for the fact that we can never truly die and face the consequences of our actions by virtue of game mechanics.
-It is also questionable why flammable sconces were even built into this facility to begin with — the Fenito apparently only care if we light up the place right in their face.
+We would presumably share the same fate for our similar transgressions against the will of the dead, if not for the fact that we can never truly die.
+It is also questionable why flammable sconces were built into this facility to begin with — the Fenito apparently only care if we light up the place right in their face.
+In the end, it is the “insolent” clerics tasked with punishing us for bringing light to the dark, their ghost form identical to dark spirits and additional use of hexes doubling the irony.
 Regardless, many have found themselves victim of the dangerous forces within the mausoleum.

 Helmet of once famed knights.